Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 From the **Requests** page, the **App Registrations** tab is for managing developer's requests to register an application with an API product, any pending application requests are displayed here.
-To manage an application registration request:

-* In the row for an application request you want to approve, click the {% konnect_icon cogwheel %} icon, then select **Approve** from the context menu.
+To manage an application registration request, click the {% konnect_icon cogwheel %} icon in the row for an application request you want to approve, then select **Approve** from the context menu.

 The status is updated from **Pending** to **Approved**.
 The application moves from the **App Registrations** tab to the **Applications** page.